ErroneousBee/ACGWiki/content/about/caring-for-the-woods.md

 Please do not put down food for foxes or other animals.

-Do not fly tip garden waste in the woods, it brings in invasive plants, and can become a home for rats and other vermin.
+Do not fly tip garden waste in the woods, it brings in invasive plants, and can become a home for rats.

-The park and woodlands are managed by Mid Sussex District Council and are subject to Local Authority Bylaws.
-The site is regularly patrolled by the MSDC Park Rangers.

-Please report any problems to MSDC on 01444 477392 or email:rangers@midsussex.gov.uk